projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-console.rst

    :width: 700px
    :name: virtio-console-arch

-   Virtio-console architecture diagram
+   Virtio-console Architecture Diagram

-Virtio-console is implemented as a virtio legacy device in the ACRN device model (DM), and is registered as a PCI virtio device to the guest OS.
+Virtio-console is implemented as a virtio legacy device in the ACRN Device Model (DM), and is registered as a PCI virtio device to the guest OS.
 No changes are required in the frontend Linux virtio-console except that the guest (User VM) kernel should be built with ``CONFIG_VIRTIO_CONSOLE=y``.